tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 ## 2. Install `gcloud` (optional)

-If you have not already installed it, install it now.
+If you have not installed it yet, install it now.
 You can follow the guide
 at: <https://cloud.google.com/sdk/docs/>.

 ## 3. Create an instance for the `gitlab-runner`